talkable/talkable-docs/source/ecommerce/verify.rst

 Verifying Integration
 =====================

-After installing Curebit, you should verify that the integration is working.
+After installing Talkable, you should verify that the integration is working.
 All you have to do is check out from your store using the special email integration@curebit.com.